-If you have been following our posts, you will have seen that we are intending to create 3D visualisations of how the church looked at key points in its history.
+A principal objective of our project was to create 3D visualisations of how the church looked at key points in its history.
 The site is now almost 1,400 years old and the church has changed dramatically over that time.
 It has changed remarkably even in the last 150 years, and each generation has seen changes, some of them very substantial.